obiwanjacobi/vst.net/readme.md

 ## What is `VST.NET`

-`VST.NET` allows VST Plugin developers to write Plugins in any .NET language.
-The interop layer makes the transition between the C++ and .NET world smooth and easy.
+`VST.NET` allows VST Plugin developers to write Plugins for the Steinberg VST 2.x API.
+The interop layer makes the transition between the C++ and C# smooth and easy.
 The Framework built on top of the interop layer provides a clear and structured architecture accelerating development considerably.

 `VST.NET` also allows developers to write a managed VST2 Host application.
 The VstPluginContext class (Interop.Host) allows you to load and communicate with unmanaged (and managed) VST Plugins.
 At this time there is no Framework for Host applications.